nwolek/audiomoth-scripts/README.md

 bash make-spectrogram-movie.sh *.wav
 ```

+### 1. rename-by-date.sh

+The first script in this collection provides AudioMoth recordings with a more helpful filenames based on the date and time they were captured.
+The original files are left unaltered and copies are made with their new filenames in a subdirectory named ```output```.

+Additional notes:

+- To achieve this, it gets "birth time" from the ```stat``` command, which can have some [variations in syntax between operating systems](https://en.wikipedia.org/wiki/Stat_(system_call)).
+- Since the AudioMoth uses [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time), that time zone is preserved in the renaming.

 ## Acknowledgements

 My research into using the AudioMoth for acoustic ecology is supported by the following: